chipaca/xbmbraille/README.md

 # xbm❤braille

-XBM to Braille converter (the ❤ is silent)
+XBM to Braille converter (the ❤ is silent).

+You can read a bit more about this over [on my blog](https://chipaca.com/en/2024/01/xbmbraille/), but you don't need to.

 # installation